 Where can I sell sterling silver?

-You have several quality options for selling your sterling silver: near you at a jewelry store, gold and silver buyer, coin dealer, pawnshop or some jewelry stores.
-Online are a handful of options, including ebay, or our recommendation, CashforSilverUSA.
+You have several quality options for selling your sterling silver: near you at a jewelry store, gold and silver buyer, coin dealer, pawnshop or some jewelry stores, or at one of the quality online silver buyers.

 Where to sell sterling silver online